"Self/Less": A Movie Review.

 Paul Berger & Peter J. Sampson, "Guilty: Ex-P.A.
 Chief Admits to Misusing His Position to Force United to Fly to His Vacation Home: Charges Also Filed Against Former DOT Head," The Record, July 15, 2016, p.
 A-1.
 (This filth is typical of America's "Soprano State."
 Right, Jaynee LaVecchia?
 I hope you received the copies I sent you, Ms. LaVecchia.
 Whatever happened to the $300 MILLION that vanished in the HIP deal?
 No conflict of interest for you in that matter Ms. LaVecchia?
 Stuart Rabner denies a conflict of interest in my matters?
 "Law and Ethics in the Soprano State" and "Jaynee LaVecchia and Conduct Unbecoming to the Judiciary in New Jersey" then "No More Cover-Ups and Lies Chief Justice Rabner!")

 Patrick McGeehan, "A Christie Ally, in Court, Admits to Bribery Over an Airline Route," The New York Times, July 15, 2016, p.
 A1.
 (David Samson, Esq.'s deplorable conduct has yet to result in his disbarment.
 Mr. Samson is PROTECTED by N.J.'s OAE which may finally have to act against him.
 This is New Jersey's legal ethics?
 Hypocrisy?
 Lying?
 Double standards?
 There is no exception to the criminal code or legal ethics rules for offenses committed by "nice Jewish persons."
+Was Mr. Morgenthau protecting Ms. Poritz or Ms. Weinberg along with David Samson in ignoring my matters?
+What is the problem Mr. Vance?
 "New Jersey's Office of Attorney Ethics.")

 "The mystery surrounding Governor Christie's cellphone deepened this week when lawyers for the governor's office said they returned the phone after searching it for evidence related to the politically motivated [sic.] closure of access lanes to the George Washington Bridge."
 (TR, 6-30-16, p.
 A-1.)